microsoft/dotnet/releases/net471/dotnet471-changes.md

 * Fixed infinite loop in the jit which happens in certain cases where cgt.un is used to implement a null check.
 [453201, clrjit.dll, Bug]
 * Fixed a silent bad codegen problem in JIT that results in incorrect results from XslCompiledTransform.
 [461649, clrjit.dll, Bug]
 * Fixed potential crash during CLR shutdown [437163, clr.dll, Bug]
+* Fixed a codegen bug in the code that deals with intrinsics implemented by user calls.
+[499714, clrjit.dll, Bug]

 ## Compiler and Managed Languages